 - Take pictures of the accident.
 If you were not able to take pictures before, make sure you get documentation of how the accident happened and the results.
-Take pictures from multiple angels and distances.
+Take pictures from multiple angles and distances.

-- Identify any witnesses and make sure to get their name, address and phone number.
+- Identify any witnesses and make sure to get their name, address, and phone number.
 Many times witnesses do not remain at the scene or do not give information to the police.

 - Do not discuss the accident with anyone other than the police officer(s).
 It can be difficult to think clearly after an accident and you do not want anything said used against you at a later date.